-Each complaint is assigned to one of the members of the Commission to evaluate and present to the other members for their consideration, in accord with Colo.
-RJD 16, which requires that allegations of misconduct must be established by a preponderance of the evidence.
+After the investigation, the Commission considers the complaint in informal proceedings.
+The complaint is assigned to one of the members of the Commission who examines the allegations, the judge's response, and the results of the investigation.
+The member then presents the complaint and the evidence to the other members for their consideration.
+Colo.
+RJD 16 requires that allegations of misconduct must be established by a preponderance of the evidence.
 A decision is made by majority vote of the members participating in the meeting, exclusive of the presenting member.

-When a complaint has been considered by the Commission, the dispositions available, under Colo.
+When a complaint has been considered by the Commission in informal proceedings, the dispositions available, under Colo.
 RJD 16 and 35, include:

-- dismissal of a complaint in which misconduct cannot be established by a preponderance of the evidence.
-However, a dismissal may be accompanied by the Commission's expression of concern about the circumstances. - private admonishment for an appearance of impropriety, even though the judge's conduct in other respects meets minimum standards. - private reprimand or private censure for misconduct that does not merit public sanction by the Supreme Court. - the deferral of disciplinary proceedings under a diversion plan in which the judge obtains training, counseling, or medical treatment or provides periodic docket management reports to the Commission. - a stipulated private disposition that could include the judge's resignation or retirement. - the commencement of disability proceedings under Colo.
+dismissal of a complaint in which misconduct cannot be established by a preponderance of the evidence.
+However, a dismissal may be accompanied by the Commission's expression of concern about the circumstances.

+- private admonishment for an appearance of impropriety, even though the judge's conduct in other respects meets minimum standards. - private reprimand or private censure for misconduct that does not merit public sanction by the Supreme Court. - the deferral of disciplinary proceedings under a diversion plan in which the judge obtains training, counseling, or medical treatment or provides periodic docket management reports to the Commission. - a stipulated private disposition that could include the judge's resignation or retirement. - the commencement of disability proceedings under Colo.
 RJD 33.5. - a finding of probable cause to commence formal proceedings under Colo.
 RJD 18.